wxMaxima-developers/wxmaxima/README.md

     make allmo
     make wxMaxima.win

 which builds the directory structure necessary for running wxMaxima.
-Note that using wxWidgets 3.1.0 there seems to be the possibility that wxmaxima cannot load all .wxmx files on all computers.
-Alternatively
+Note that this structure might be lacking a few .dll files, depending on the compiler.
+They will be named libstdc++-6.dll and libgcc_s_sjlj-1.dll or similar.
+If configure is called the following way:

+    ./configure --with-wx-config=<path to wx-config> --with-hhc=<path to hhc.exe> --enable-chm --enable-fullystatic

+it is possible that they are already included in the resulting .exe file.

     make wxMaxima.win.zip

-will build the whole application as a zip archive whose contents is a self-contained wxMaxima installation that can be placed in the folder maxima was installed in.
+will build the whole application as a zip archive whose contents is a self-contained wxMaxima installation that can be placed in the folder maxima was installed in, again with the caveat of the .dll files.

 The `--enable-chm` and the `--with-hhc` are only necessary to allow the builder to convert the wxMaxima offline manual to a format the